 If there is one joint that causes more panic and stress among martial arts athletes it’s the knee.
 Black eye?
 “No problem”, Broken fingers?
 “I’ll just tape it”, Dislocated shoulder?
 “It will go back in”.
 Then a knee sprain occurs and suddenly out comes the inner drama queen and the worry sets in.
 Why is this?
 I’m not sure, the most likely reason is that martial arts athletes have to repeatedly twist/pull/push through their knees when striking/throwing/blocking etc, and it doesn’t help that the media have blamed many athletes careers ending due to severe knee injuries.

-In grappling martial arts (Judo, Wrestling, BJJ) the knee is the most frequently injured area (ref) , whilst for striking martial arts (Kickboxing, TKD, Karate, Muay Thai, Boxing) it is one of the most commonly injured areas outside of the head and fingers (ref).
+In grappling martial arts (Judo, Wrestling, BJJ) the knee is one of the most frequently injured area (ref) , whilst for striking martial arts (Kickboxing, TKD, Karate, Muay Thai, Boxing) it is one of the most commonly injured areas outside of the head and fingers (ref).
 Minor sprains and strains are generally the most common type of injury primarily occurring during training, though bone breaks and soft tissue tears can happen (ref).
 Hence it is of high importance that we try and reduce the risk of these injuries occurring in martial arts athletes.

 Before reading any further, if you haven’t already read the post below about fundamentals of injury prevention for martial arts athletes as it all applies to knee injuries and I will not repeat it here.